 Tensions are certain to flare during a contentious battle.
 Regardless, you need to stay calm – have the future of your kid(s) in mind.

-Kid custody disputes are frequently decided by what arrangement is best for the child, and being rigid about your parenting schedule or other parts of child-rearing might make it difficult for the court to recognize why you should win.
+When it comes to child custody disputes, the court frequently considers what arrangement is best for the child, so being rigid about your parenting schedule or other aspects of child rearing might make it challenging for the court to understand why you should win.

 The best way to win your dispute is not to fight on your own.
 Custody battles are complicated and long.
 You’ll need an experienced family law attorney to help you through the process, and you should consult at least two before you begin your battle.
 It’s not as easy as it looks on TV, and it’s important to listen to your lawyer.
 If you are in conflict with your ex, the children will suffer.
 It’s essential that you make the best decision for your children.